zalun/school-plan-app/Tutorial_scrapbook_part1.md

 ## Preparation

 I've decided to use Cordova as it's currently the best free tool which delivers HTML apps to many platforms.
 Cordova is a NodeJS project.
 You should have it installed before Stage 1.
 First <a href="https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager">install NodeJS</a>.
 Then install Cordova globally using ```npm``` package manager.
-On my systems (Ubuntu or OSX):
+On my systems (Ubuntu or OSX), you may need to have root access:

     npm install -g cordova

-You also need to have <a href="https://www.mozilla.org/en-US/firefox/new/">latest Firefox</a> installed.
+You also need to have the <a href="https://www.mozilla.org/en-US/firefox/new/">latest Firefox</a> installed.

 Brick is a tool build for app developers.
 It's a set of ready to use web components.
 It's created at Mozilla and is extremely easy to use.